Archive Mode. Call Fall 2024 Art at the Mill ended on 7/29/24, 11:59 PM. Call settings are read only. See Current Open Calls

 Design, order and beauty have always been at the core of the way I see the world.
 My evolution

+as an artist has been long.
+Creative people were not abundant in my world.
 Learning to focus on my creative side was always pushed aside to deal with the mundane.
 As I

 prepared to start college the desire was great to see where this desire would lead.
 I pursued a